ufrisk/MemProcFS/README.md

 Installing:
 ===========
-## Windows
 <b>Get the latest [binaries, modules and configuration files](https://github.com/ufrisk/MemProcFS/releases/latest) from the latest release.</b> Alternatively clone the repository and build from source.

 MemProcFS is dependent on the [LeechCore project](https://github.com/ufrisk/LeechCore) for memory acquisition.
-The necessary _leechcore.dll_ file is already pre-built and included together with the pre-built binaries.
+The necessary _leechcore.dll_ / _leechcore.so_ file is already pre-built and included together with the pre-built binaries.

-MemProcFS is also dependent in the <b>Microsoft Visual C++ Redistributables for Visual Studio 2019</b>.
-They can be downloaded from Microsoft [here](https://go.microsoft.com/fwlink/?LinkId=746572).
-Alternatively, if installing the Dokany file system driver please install the <b>DokanSetup_redist</b> version and it will install the required redistributables.
+## Windows
 Mounting the file system requires the <b>Dokany file system library</b> to be installed.
 Please download and install the latest version of Dokany at: https://github.com/dokan-dev/dokany/releases/latest It is recommended to download and install the <b>DokanSetup_redist</b> version.

 Python support requires Python 3.6 or later.
 The user may specify the path to the Python installation with the command line parameter `-pythonhome`, alternatively download [Python 3.7 - Windows x86-64 embeddable zip file](https://www.python.org/downloads/windows/) and unzip its contents into the `files/python` folder when using Python modules in the file system.
 To use the Python API a normal 64-bit Python 3.6 or later installation for Windows is required.